anjotadena/anjodots/README.md

 3. Open `nvim` to automatically install plugins via LazyVim
 4. Run `:Mason` in Neovim to verify LSP/formatter installations

+**Note**: The setup script will optionally prompt you to configure git user information (name, email, and defaults) if not already set.

 ## Key Bindings

 ### Angular/React Development